-On the next page, specify the RubyMine version to download to the remote server.
+On the next page, specify the JetBrains Rider version to download to the remote server.
 JetBrains Gateway displays a list of the IDEs versions that are available for downloading and the already installed ones.
-The versions on JetBrains Client and the remote host must be the same.

 Add the path to your project on the remote host.

 JetBrains Gateway downloads the IDE, and opens your remote project in JetBrains Client.
 The connection is shown in the JetBrains Gateway window, from which you can connect to other IDEs or disable the connection.
 This window is hidden to tray by default.

 Open recent projects

 In the JetBrains Gateway wizard, select SSH from the options on the left.